The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 • Odd cravings for foods you had never felt before.
 I remember getting serious cravings for things like kale, shiitake mushrooms and brussels sprouts when I had never craved these foods before.
 Probably due to the fact that lots of foods that weren't in your meal repertoire before, are now more of a staple in your diet, and you begin to find your new favorites that you want to experience again and again.

 • Clearer focus and concentration.
 A feeling of lightness, and a boost in creativity and new ideas.
-More so related to having a positive mindset when making this change, and the empowerment, excitement and inspiration that comes with making this big positive change.
+More so related to having a positive mindset when making this switch (more on this below), and the empowerment, excitement and inspiration that comes with making this big positive change.

 • Better performance in sports or physical activities in general, more stamina and endurance.